 Electrolytes and Ketosis:

 During ketosisA Deep Dive into the Metabolic State Transforming Health and Wellness Imagine your body as a hybrid car, capable of running on two distinct fuel sources: gasoline (carbohydrates) and electricity (fat).
-Ketosis is like switching your body’s engine from gasoline… Read More, the body excretes more electrolytes, especially sodium, through increased urination.
+Ketosis is like switching your body’s engine from gasoline to electricity, primarily using fat for fuel instead of carbohydrates….
+Read More, the body excretes more electrolytes, especially sodium, through increased urination.
 This can lead to electrolyte imbalances and symptoms like fatigue, headaches, and muscle cramps.
 It’s essential to supplement with electrolytes or consume electrolyte-rich foods while on a ketogenic diet1.
 Simple Definition: Imagine your body is like a hybrid car with two fuel tanks: one for gasoline (sugar) and one for electricity (ketones).
-The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on… Read More.
+The ketogenic diet, or keto diet, is like switching your car’s engine to run primarily on electricity.
+This means you drastically reduce your intake of carbohydrates… Read More.